PaimaStudios/paima-engine/paima-standalone/user-documentation/how-to-use-paima-engine.md

 - `.env.*` (Your game node config)
 - `paima-engine` (The Paima Engine executable)

-In other words, you do not require your unpacked game code or `paima-sdk`, allowing you to easily run your game node wherever you deem best.
+In other words, you do not require your unpacked game code or `paima-sdk`, allowing you to easily run your game node wherever you deem best (without even needing node installed or any external dependencies).

 ## Snapshots

 Lastly, if you have `pg_dump` installed on the machine running your game node (typically included in the postgres package of your OS), then Paima Engine will automatically take snapshots every day of your game node DB and store them in a `snapshots` folder.
 The last 3 days of snapshots are maintained, and everything older is automatically deleted.

 If `pg_dump` is not available, then when you start your game node an error will be printed in the terminal denoting of such, however the game node will still function perfectly fine nonetheless (and will simply skip taking snapshots).

+Of note, unlike in the Web2/2.5 world, these snapshots are _not vital_.
+You are building a trustless Web3 game using Paima Engine, which means that even if your entire DB gets corrupted or deleted, a brand new game node can be synced from scratch by just reading from the blockchain.
+These snapshots are simply a quality-of-life enhancement, as they allow you to deploy new game nodes much faster without having to resync from scratch.

 <!-- - Generic template -->
 <!-- - Turn Based template (tic-tac-toe) -->